asifkd012020/open-itg-aws_runbooks/rds/RUNBOOK.md

 To determine if a database snapshot was been publically, and subsequently remove the public access the steps below should be followed.

 **Making Snapshot Private**<br>
 When creating a snapshot, one should always choose the `Private` option under the Snapshot Permissions tab.
+This can be seen in the screenshot below:
 <img src="/docs/img/rds/snap_perms.png" width="600">
 <br>